Meat pierogi featured image

 • Fill: Place a spoonful of meat filling in the center of each dough circle.
 Fold the dough over the filling and press the edges together, starting in the middle.
 Leave as little air as possible in the pocket you're forming.
 To help form a good seal, moisten the outer edge of the dough using a wet finger.

-• Store: Place each formed pierogi on a floured cookie sheet and cover them with a damp kitchen towel.
+• Cover: Place each formed pierogi on a floured cookie sheet and cover them with a damp kitchen towel.

 Cook

-• Boil Water: Bring a large pot of salted water to a boil.
-I typically use one teaspoon of salt per quart of water but feel free to adjust the amount to your preferences.
+• Boil Water: Bring a large pot of generously salted water to a boil (I use 1 teaspoon salt per quart).

 • Cook: Once the water is boiling, add a few pierogi to the pot and stir them to prevent them from sticking to the bottom.
 Once the pierogi start floating to the surface, simmer them gently for another 3 to 4 minutes.
 Make sure not to overcrowd the pot so that the pierogi don't stick together or cook unevenly.